TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 103/Psalms 103.3.md

 ---

-Who forgiveth all thine iniquities; Who healeth all thy diseases;
+who forgives all your sins; who heals all your diseases;